Business Management Guide

 • Ensuring all staff responsible for requisition/purchasing-related duties are familiar with contract and grant requirements related to their purchases and that they understand the rules associated with different fund types (E&G Appropriations, Grants, Agency, Auxiliary, Direct Support Organizations, etc.).

-• Preparing a monthly reconciliation between P-Card cardholder charge receipts and the charges reported by Bank of America.
+• Preparing a monthly reconciliation between P-Card cardholder charge receipts and the charges reported by the bank.

 • Periodically reviewing departmental P-Card cardholders and their limits.